Nespresso Original vs Vertuo - which one should you buy?

 Nespresso brand capsules are only available from the Nespresso website or in one of Nespresso’s own stores (called boutiques), whereas you can buy Nespresso-compatible pods in just about every major supermarket and online.

-Some Nespresso-compatible pods are much cheaper, and there are also compostable options (as opposed to the aluminium Nespresso capsules, which you have to send back to Nespresso for recycling).
+Some Nespresso-compatible pods are much cheaper, and there are also options which claim to be compostable (as opposed to the aluminium Nespresso capsules, which you have to send back to Nespresso for recycling).

 Nespresso Vertuo capsules: what's the difference?